zackb9/Portfolio/Time Series & LSTM Neural Nets - Bakery Sales/README.md

-# Group project for STAT222 course
+# Capstone Project

+Using time series analysis, linear regression and long short-term memory neural networks to predict sales figures for bakeries in France.

-The structure of the repository is the folloing:
+The structure of the repository is the following:

 ```bash
 .